Hypomyces lactifluorum: Uses

 While edible, field guides note the hypothetical possibility that H. lactifluorum could parasitize a toxic host and that individuals should avoid consuming lobster mushrooms with unknown hosts, although no instances of toxicity have been recorded.
 During the course of infection, the chemicals get converted into other more flavorful compounds, making lobster mushrooms more edible.
 Lactarius piperatus has a spicy, hot flavor but that flavor is counteracted by the parasite H. lactifluorum, making it more edible and delicious.
 One author notes that he has personally never experienced any trouble from consuming them and another notes that there have been no reports of poisoning in hundreds of years of consumption.
-White, pink and yellow molds could be toxic lookalike species.